 - Access the Water Laboratory Alliance and contact the lab to determine if they are recognized by their state drinking water laboratory certification program.
 Find contact information for certification programs and certification laboratories for drinking water.
 For information on the WLA, contact EPA via email.

 Funding and Financing

-For systems that may need assistance with using their SRF, contact your state SRF manager.
+Utilities that are having difficulty paying back existing SRF loans due to COVID-19 can talk to the SRF representative in their state to see if flexibility or refinancing is available.
 Visit EPA's Drinking Water State Revolving Fund (DWSRF) website or EPA's Clean Water State Revolving Fund (CWSRF) website to learn more.